Willys MB: Development start – Bantam Reconnaissance Car

-Using off-the-shelf automotive parts where possible had partly enabled drawing up the blueprints quickly.
-By working backward, Probst and American Bantam's draftsmen converted what Crist and a few others had put together into drawings.
-The hand-built prototype was then completed in Butler, Pennsylvania, and driven to the Army vehicle test center at Camp Holabird, Maryland.
-It was delivered on 23 September 1940.
-The vehicle met all the Army's criteria except vehicle weight and engine torque.
-The American Bantam Pilot, initially called the "Blitz Buggy", and later also dubbed "Old Number One") presented Army officials with the first of what eventually evolved into the World War II U.S. military jeep.
+Using off-the-shelf automotive parts where possible had helped to design the car and draw up its blueprints quickly.
+By working backwards, Probst and American Bantam's draftsmen converted what Crist and a few other engineers and mechanics had rigged together in the factory back into drawings.
+The hand-built prototype was then completed in Butler, Pennsylvania, and basically untested, driven by Crist and Probst, to the Army vehicle test center at Camp Holabird, Maryland.
+It was delivered at 4.30 pm on 23 September 1940, just half an hour within the deadline.
+The American Bantam Pilot, initially called the "Blitz Buggy."